Attention Mechanism

 • Select a sequence from the dropdown to see how attention processes different inputs

-• Hover over input tokens to see their corresponding Q, K, V vectors highlighted
+• Hover over input tokens to see their corresponding Q, K, V vectors highlighted in the matrices

 • Hover over output embeddings to trace how they were computed from attention weights and values

-• Click "Randomize Weights" to see different random weight initializations
+• Click "Randomize Weights" to see different random weight initializations and their effects

-Educational Purpose:
+Educational Notes:

 • This demo shows untrained attention with random initialization